High frequency limits for invariant Ruelle densities: A pairing formula for Ruelle resonant states

-The existence of a smooth extension to $S^2\mathbf M$ is obvious by the following global argument: $\tilde L$ is a smooth vector field thus its divergence is a smooth function, and all $\tilde{\mathcal V}_{\ell}$ are built out of derivatives of this divergence.
+Comparing this equation to \eqref{eq:lstarN} and recalling $\tu{div}_{\intd \bn}(L)=2\check\rho$ we directly see that we are led to the same recursion as for \eqref{eq:L-regularizing} and consequently $\til{\mc V}_\ell = \mc V_\ell\circ\mc A$ on $S^2_\Delta{\bf M}$.
+The existence of a smooth extension to $S^2\mathbf M$ is obvious by the following global argument: $\til L$ is a smooth vector field thus its divergence is a smooth function, and all $\til{\mathcal V}_{\ell}$ are built out of derivatives of this divergence.
 The smoothness can, however, also be seen in the coordinates $n,a, k,\bn_\Delta$ around the antidiagonal, which were introduced in the proof of Lemma~\ref{lem:smooth_extension}.
 In these coordinates

 where $B=\log(a_{\bN MAN})$.
 Now for $\bn_\Delta = \exp(V_1+V_2)$, $V_1\in\g_{-\alpha_0}, V_2\in\g_{-2\alpha_0}$ \cite[Thm IX.3.8]{Hel78} gives us